pablorosillo/sbfinalassignment/README.md

 # sbfinalassignment
-Programs used in the development of Systems Biology final project.
+Programs used in the development of Systems Biology final project, all written by me in Python.

 This repository includes